martinteh/Trading_Bot/README.md

 - Automatic bot function to trade and sell on the exchange.
 - A graph of realtime BTCUSD prices.
 - Stop bot function.
+- Authentication development for different users with different API keys.

+Testing, Deployment and Furthr Development:
+- Further testing of app on Gemini Sandbox (paper trading)
+- Deployment to a cloud hosting service.
+- Development and implementation of machine learning algorithms.